CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-1.md

 - Successful deployment of the Azure OpenAI Service.

-- Deploying Large Language Models (LLM) with the OpenAI Service.
+- Deploying Large Language Models (LLMs) with the OpenAI Service.

 ## Additional Resources: